Blog

 For serious pedestrian injuries, PIP is rarely enough.
 When your injuries are severe, including permanent disability, significant scarring, or wrongful death, Florida law allows you to step outside the no-fault system and file a personal injury lawsuit against the at-fault driver’s liability insurance for full compensation.

-What Compensation Can You Recover After a Pedestrian Accident in Florida?
+What Compensation Can You Get After a Florida Pedestrian Accident?

 Pedestrian accident injuries are often severe because there is nothing protecting a person on foot from the force of a vehicle.
 Common injuries include traumatic brain injuries, spinal cord damage, broken bones, internal organ damage, and soft tissue injuries.
 In the worst cases, pedestrian accidents are fatal, leading to wrongful death claims.